-A comparison of the performance and flexibility of DLLs versus PLLs in Table 2 shows the value designers obtain as they use the Xilinx Virtex Series.
+A comparison of the performance and flexibility of DLLs versus PLLs in Table 2 shows the benefits designers gain by using Xilinx Virtex series devices.

 - DLLs are beneficial for designers who require external interface performance above 50 MHz.
-This includes interfacing to memory devices in numerous applications, as well as networking and telecommunications applications. - DLLs are superior for designs that have a clock fan-out of greater than 10, or when multiple clocks are required. - DLLs are critical to achieve maximum performance for Double Data Rate (DDR) applications. - Two DLLs are required for complete internal and external clocks de-skew.
+This includes interfacing to memory devices in numerous applications, as well as networking and telecommunications applications. - DLLs are superior for designs that have a clock fan-out of greater than 10, or when multiple clocks are required. - DLLs are critical to achieving maximum performance for Double Data Rate (DDR) applications. - Two DLLs are required for complete internal and external clocks de-skew.
 With 8 DLLs, Virtex-E allows four system clocks to be managed.
 Altera's APEX E family has only two or four PLLs, and only one PLL in their APEX family. - Only two of the maximum four PLLs available on the Altera APEX E product support LVDS.
 All eight DLLs on Virtex-E support LVDS. - DLLs do not require separate power and ground planes.
 Altera's APEX and APEX E families' PLLs require designers to use PCBs with separate noise-free power and ground planes.

 Feature Virtex Virtex-E APEX APEX-E

 Architecture DLL DLL PLL PLL

 Technology 100% Digital 100% Digital 100% Analog 100% Analog

 Quantity 4 8 1 2 - 4

 Max Output (MHz) 200 311 133 200

 Input Duty Cycle n/a n/a 40 - 60% 40 - 60%

-Output Duty Cycle $50\%\pm100~\text{ps}$ 50% ± 100 ps 40 - 60% 40 - 60%
+Output Duty Cycle $50\%\pm100~\text{ps}$ $50\%\pm100~\text{ps}$ 40 - 60% 40 - 60%

 Min Input Clock (MHz) 25 25 5 5